remix-run/react-router/docs/getting-started/tutorial.md

 We'll keep this tutorial quick and to the point.
 By the end you'll know the APIs you deal with day-to-day with React Router.
 After that, you can dig into some of the other docs to get a deeper understanding.

-While building a little bookeeping app we'll cover:
+While building a little bookkeeping app we'll cover:

 - Configuring Routes
 - Navigating with Link